LingoLingo

 Origin#

 I don’t know how far the original idea dates back, but I remember some 15 years ago I was heavily into flashcards for learning Mandarin.
-I would save new words that I encountered and add them to a flashcards app on my phone.
+I would save new words that I encountered and add them to a flashcards app on my phone (“Flashcard Deluxe” if you’re curious, which is still around and getting updated regularly).
 The spaced repetition afforded by these apps was super effective for me.

 One reoccuring pain point was adding context to flashcards, to remind me where I encountered a word and how it was used.
 I remember watching Chinese videos on my laptop and taking photos of the screen using my phone, to at least have a still image as a reminder.
 This was of course cumbersome and time-consuming, but there simply wasn’t any tool that made this easier.
 And personally I was nowhere near of being able to create a tool like this myself.